Devesh475/BlogProject/README.md

 communication purpose and other details.

-TECHNOLOGY USED :
+# TECHNOLOGY USED :
-FRONT END : HTML , CSS.
+## FRONT END
+* HTML
+* CSS

+## BACK END
-BACK END : DJANGO FRAMEWORK
+* DJANGO FRAMEWORK

+## DATABASE USED
-DATABASE USED : SQL LITE
+* SQL LITE

-SYSTEM MODULE :-
+# SYSTEM MODULE :-
 The modules involved in this project are :
 1. User
 2. Admin

-1.User
+1. User

 In this module :
-• User can login
+* User can login
-• User can make a new post
+* User can make a new post
-• User can publish it
+* User can publish it
-• User can add comment
+* User can add comment
-• User can edit post
+* User can edit post
-• User can remove post
+* User can remove post
-• User can edit publish post from saved draft list
+* User can edit publish post from saved draft list

-2.Admin
+2. Admin

 In this module :
-• Admin can add new user
+* Admin can add new user
-• Admin can remove existing user
+* Admin can remove existing user
-• Admin can change the permissions granted to a user
+* Admin can change the permissions granted to a user
-• Admin can add a post
+* Admin can add a post
-• Admin can delete a post
+* Admin can delete a post
-• Admin can edit a post
+* Admin can edit a post
-• Admin can add a comment
+* Admin can add a comment
-• Admin can delete a comment
+* Admin can delete a comment
-• Admin can edit a comment
+* Admin can edit a comment

+# Installed Packages
+ * Django Heroku - `pip install django-heroku`